 - Experimental Discovery in the Natural World, which is composed of laboratory-based courses. - Science, Technology, and Society, which is composed of non-laboratory-based courses that explore the impact of scientific thinking and innovations on our lives.
 Students who are pursuing degrees in science disciplines-or who are taking the pre-health curriculum-will complete the Science core requirements through the Foundations of Biology, Chemistry, and Physics courses.
 Students pursuing a Math or Honors Math major should refer to the major descriptions for specific science requirements.
 The relevant exam scores which may be used to wholly or partially fulfill the Core Curriculum Science requirement are listed below.
 No corresponding credit is awarded and otherwise specified below test scores cannot be used to fulfill prerequisite for upper-level courses in that area.

-Core Curriculum Science Category Can be fulfilled by these exams (though no credit is given) Science Technology and Society (STS) AP Environmental Science: Score of 4 or higher Experimental Discovery (ED) AP Psychology: Score of 4 or higher fulfills core; score of 5 fulfills core and course equivalency for PSYCH-SHU 101 IB Psychology HL (Higher Level): Score of 6 or higher fulfills core; score of 7 fulfills core and course equivalency for PSYCH-SHU 101 A Level Psychology: Score of B or higher fulfills core; score of A fulfills core and course equivalency for PSYCH-SHU 101 AP Physics C- Mech OR AP Physics C - E&M: Score of 4 or higher Satisfies two categories and completes the entire Science Co Requirement: Experimental Discovery (ED) AND Science, Technology and Society (STS) AP Physics 1 & 2, Chemistry, OR Biology: Score of 4 or higher ore AP Physics C- Mech and AP Physics C - E&M: Score of 4 or higher IB Biology HL, Chemistry HL, OR Physics HL: Score of 6 or highe A Level Biology, Chemistry, OR Physics: Score of B or higher Algorithmic Thinking (AT) AP Computer Science A: Score of 4 or higher IB Computer Science HL: Score of 6 or higher NYU Shanghai Placement into Introduction to Computer Science
+Core Curriculum Science Category Can be fulfilled by these exams (though no credit is given) Science Technology and Society (STS) AP Environmental Science: Score of 4 or higher Experimental Discovery (ED) AP Psychology: Score of 4 or higher fulfills core; score of 5 fulfills core and course equivalency for PSYCH-SHU 101 IB Psychology HL (Higher Level): Score of 6 or higher fulfills core; score of 7 fulfills core and course equivalency for PSYCH-SHU 101 A Level Psychology: Score of B or higher fulfills core; score of A fulfills core and course equivalency for PSYCH-SHU 101 AP Physics C- Mech OR AP Physics C - E&M: Score of 4 or higher Satisfies two categories and completes the entire Science Co Requirement: Experimental Discovery (ED) AND Science, Technology and Society (STS) AP Physics 1 & 2, Chemistry, OR Biology: Score of 4 or higher Algorithmic Thinking (AT) AP Computer Science A: Score of 4 or higher IB Computer Science HL: Score of 6 or higher NYU Shanghai Placement into Introduction to Computer Science Thinking Algorithmic Thinking courses cover the thought Algorithmic processes involved in formulating a problem, designing a solution for that problem within given specifications, and expressing the solution in an ordered series of predefined instructions.
+Students acquire and hone skills that allow them to organize and analyze data logically, to represent problems in terms of abstractions and patterns, to break these problems down into smaller parts, and to generalize problem-solving processes to wide scopes of application.
+All of these courses have a hands-on programming component.
+Students must complete one 4-credit Algorithmic Thinking course.
+The relevant exam scores which may be used to fulfill the Core Curriculum Algorithmic Thinking requirement are listed below.
+No corresponding credit is awarded. - AP Computer Science A: Score of 4 or higher - IB Computer Science: Score of 6 or higher - NYU Shanghai Placement Into Introduction to Computer Science Language study is central to NYU's educational mission to develop well-rounded global citizens.
+Through language study, students gain the ability to operate effectively in multilingual and multicultural contexts.
+All NYU Shanghai students will be able to use English and Chinese for a range of communicative aims.